-The method proposed here, which is based on Markov chains, concentrates on the dynamical behavior or succession of these compound extreme events and studies an aspect of climate change which has not received much attention up to now, but is nevertheless important.
-We investigate a behavior of extremes which cannot be determined by simply analyzing the changes in the number of extremes.
-We can, for example, reveal changes in the entropy of the succession of compound extremes which is connected to the chaotic behavior of the climate variable.
-Thus an observed increase of this measure could be connected with an increase in the chaotic, intermittent or irregular nature of the system.
-On the other hand, a decrease of entropy corresponds to a slow-down of these dynamics.
-Knowledge about such developments for future climate, which rarely exists, could be important for many sectors e.g. agriculture, economy and society.
+The method proposed here, which is based on Markov chains, concentrates on the dynamical behavior or succession of these compound extreme events and studies an aspect of climate change, which has not received much attention up to now, but is nevertheless important.
+We investigate a behavior of extremes, which cannot be determined by simply analyzing the changes in the number of extremes.
+We can, for example, reveal changes in the entropy of the succession of compound extremes, which are connected to the chaotic behavior of the climate variable.
+Thus, an observed increase of this measure could be connected with an increase in the chaotic, intermittent or irregular nature of the system.
+On the other hand, a decrease of entropy corresponds to a slowdown of these dynamics.
+Knowledge about such developments for future climate, which rarely exists, could be important for many sectors, e.g., agriculture, economy and society.

-Previous studies on model dynamics have concentrated more on overall dynamical behavior such as Steinhaeuser and Tsonis (2014) who have conducted a model intercomparison study focusing on dynamical aspects based on a climate networks framework.
-The method introduced in this paper is inspired by the work of Mieruch et al. (2010).
+Previous studies on model dynamics have concentrated more on overall dynamical behavior, such as (Steinhaeuser and Tsonis, 2014), who conducted a model intercomparison study focusing on dynamical aspects based on a climate networks framework.
+The method introduced in this paper is inspired by the work of (Mieruch et al., 2010).
 The idea is to understand climate time series as trajectories on a complex, possibly strange attractor (Lorenz, 1963).
 We partition the time series or state space into a finite number of states.
 This yields a coarse-grained description of the system, which can then be analyzed in the framework of symbolic dynamics (Ebeling et al., 1998; Daw et al., 2003).
-We apply a Markov Chain analysis on these symbolic sequences representing compound extremes, and characterize their dynamical or successional behavior using a small set of descriptors.
+We apply a Markov chain analysis on these symbolic sequences representing compound extremes, and characterize their dynamical or successional behavior using a small set of descriptors.

-In this paper we study two different kinds of compound extreme events which are likely to have an impact on society, namely cold and heavy precipitation in winter, and heat and drought in summer.
-The Markov method is applied to E-OBS observational data (1951-2010) (Haylock et al., 2008), and an ensemble of regional climate simulations with the regional climate model COSMO-CLM driven by different global climate model data and ERA-40 reanalysis (Uppala et al., 2005).
+In this paper we study two different kinds of compound extreme events that are likely to have an impact on society, namely, cold and heavy precipitation in winter, and heat and drought in summer.
+The Markov method is applied to E-OBS observational data (1951-2010) (Haylock et al., 2008), and an ensemble of regional climate simulations with the regional climate model COSMO-CLM (COnsortium for Small scale MOdelling model - in CLimate Mode) driven by different global climate model data and ERA-40 reanalysis (Uppala et al., 2005).
 The time periods considered are the recent past (1971-2000) and the near future (2021-2050).

 We identify regions in Europe, where the dynamical behavior of the analyzed compound extremes is prone to change.
-These findings highlight that it is not only the (simple)

-linear increase of the occurrence of extremes (due to an increase in mean and variability), which is a challenge for adaption and mitigation.
-On top of these changes the regions also have to struggle with changes in the succession of compound extremes (defined as relative to a new normal state with changed mean and variability).
+These findings highlight that it is not only the (simple) linear increase of the occurrence of extremes (due to an increase in mean and variability), which is a challenge for adaption and mitigation.
+In addition to these changes, the regions also have to struggle with changes in the succession of compound extremes (defined as relative to a new normal state with changed mean and variability).